graemeniedermayer/ArExperiments/README.md

 # Augmented Reality Experiments
 A set of experiments using augmented reality.
-These are web examples and need to be run off of a server.
 WebXR + Threejs are the predominate tools used.

 ## Demos